Bungee jumping: Modern sport

+He currently runs the only Ocean Touch bungee jump in the World at Calheta Beach in Madeira, Portugal, and claims to be the only person operating in the bungee industry single-handed.

+He holds the world record for being the only person to bungee jump while driving a tower crane at the same time, something that he has done hundreds of times since 2017.

 Equipment

 The elastic rope first used in bungee jumping, and still used by many commercial operators, is factory-produced braided shock cord.
 This special bungee cord consists of many latex strands enclosed in a tough outer cover.
 The outer cover may be applied when the latex is pre-stressed, so that the cord's resistance to extension is already significant at the cord's natural length.
 This gives a harder, sharper bounce.
 The braided cover also provides significant durability benefits.
 Other operators, including A. J. Hackett and most southern-hemisphere operators, use unbraided cords with exposed latex strands.
 These give a softer, longer bounce and can be home-produced.

 Accidents where participants became detached led many commercial operators to use a body harness, if only as a backup for an ankle attachment.
 Body harnesses generally derive from climbing equipment rather than parachute equipment.